-Any solution that is able to host static files and correctly sets WASM MIME type, and CORS headers would work.
+Any service that hosts static files and that correctly sets the WASM MIME type and CORS headers will work.
 For instance, you can use GitHub Pages or similar services.

-For additional suggestions for optimizing size and load times, see the Emscripten documentation about deployments.
+For additional suggestions for optimizing the size and load time for Pyodide, see the Emscripten documentation about deployments.